sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/2 - Undyne and Maddy.md

 Maddy wasn't ready to see her again yet.
 But she still let out a soft chuckle at what it must look like to Undyne - an apparent clone just appearing from nowhere.
 She turned to face the Part of Her.
 "Look, I...
 I fucked up.
 I thought that-"

 "Shut it."
 Despite the harsh words, Part of Maddy didn't appear to be angry.
 She spoke both to Maddy and Undyne, "There's something you need to know.
-I... get that it feels the same, but *this* mountain, and the one we came from, are not the same."
+I... get that it feels the same to you, but *this* mountain, and the one we came from, are not the same."

 "...What does *that* mean," both responded simultaneously.

-"I don't know yet, okay?!"
+"I don't know the specifics yet, okay?!"
 Part of Her snapped, rising into the air.
 "Just-- the surface of Mount Celeste up there, I *feel* the magic or whatever coursing through me.
 Down here...
 Something's not right.
 There's magic, sure, but it's... different.
 Nothing *feels* right.
 Whatever made that Mirror Temple, whatever keeps that idiot Oshiro's ghost alive up there... it's not *down here*."

 Undyne focused her gaze on the levitating human.
 "For one, it's Mount Ebott.
 For two-"